Catalan Leader Triggers Showdown With Spain Over Independence

 Spain's Prime Minister Mariano Rajoy imposed a deadline last week for Puigdemont to give a yes or no answer on the question of independence, saying a yes or ambiguous answer would force Madrid to suspend Catalonia's autonomy and impose direct rule.

+In an address to reporters, she said "it wasn't very difficult to say yes or no. That was the question that was asked and the response shouldn't be complicated."

+She said if Puigdemont doesn't give a satisfactory reply by Thursday morning, Spain could activate Article 155 of the Constitution, allowing it to strip Catalonia of its self-governance.

 Last week, following an Oct.
-1 referendum that went for Catalonia to break away from Spain, Puigdemont declared independence for the region of 7.5 million people.
+1 referendum that went for Catalonia to break away from Spain, Puigdemont declared independence for the region of 7.5 million people, including the city of Barcelona.
 However, he quickly withdrew the declaration, calling instead for talks with Madrid on the region's future.

 Even so, Puigdemont and other Catalan lawmakers signed a document declaring a Catalan republic "as an independent and sovereign state."